 I took my undergraduate and masters at The Queen’s College, Oxford, before moving to Royal Holloway, University of London for my PhD.
-I have also been an Associate Lecturer with the Open University in the South, a research assistant for the Early Music Online project run by the British Library and Royal Holloway, and most recently, a British Academy Postdoctoral Research Fellow at the University of Oxford and St John’s College. and from 2014-17 I was a postdoctoral researcher on the the AHRC-funded Tudor Partbooks Project at the Music Faculty of the University of Oxford.
+I have also been an Associate Lecturer with the Open University in the South, a research assistant for the Early Music Online project run by the British Library and Royal Holloway.
+In 2011-14 I held a British Academy Postdoctoral Research Fellow at the University of Oxford and St John’s College. and from 2014-17 I was a postdoctoral researcher on the the AHRC-funded Tudor Partbooks Project at the Music Faculty of the University of Oxford.

 My previous research explored the political uses of music at the court of Queen Elizabeth I, considering the role of music in constructing royal and courtly identities and in influencing the Queen’s policies and patronage.
 I examined music in royal progresses, court tournaments, masques and plays, as well as anecdotal stories of music-making in more private and intimate contexts.
 My 2012 article exploring the role of music in Elizabeth’s royal image can be found here and details of my book, Music in Elizabethan Court Politics (Boydell and Brewer, 2015) here.